rajington/windowsapp/README.md

 ## Change log

+- 1.2.2:
+  - The dotfile should now be named `~/.windowsapp.js`
 - 1.2.1:
   - Merged `Msg` class into `App` class in API
   - Added `popup:` method to `App` in API